 University of Arkansas Grantham grants transfer credit on a course-by-course basis for courses with equivalent content and value as the corresponding University of Arkansas Grantham course(s).
-University of Arkansas Grantham will not grant credit for college courses in which the content duplicates material of a previously completed course or examination for which credit has already been granted, with the exception of repeats for deficient course grades.
+University of Arkansas Grantham will not grant credit for college courses in which the content duplicates material of a previously completed course or examination for which credit has already been granted, except for repeats for deficient course grades.